Settings

 I'd add that more often than not these performance impacts are not due to changes in programming languages/frameworks/libraries/whatever but because some architecture or algorithmic constraint is done under the scope of the migration.

-strongpigeon 6 months ago
+strongpigeon a year ago

 I wonder how long their build time is.
 The article from the “Things” folks said their system took 10 minutes to build despite being only 30k LoC, which seems really bad.
 I can’t help but think they must have done something off for it to take that long.